SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/delete-messages.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: Admin
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 8c36bb03-e716-4fdd-9958-4aa7a2a1db42
-description: "Learn how to search for and purge messages from Exchange 2016 mailboxes."
+description: "Summary: Learn how to search for and purge messages from Exchange 2016 mailboxes."
 ---

 # Search for and delete messages in Exchange 2016

-Learn how to search for and purge messages from Exchange 2016 mailboxes.
+ **Summary**: Learn how to search for and purge messages from Exchange 2016 mailboxes.

 You can use the **New-ComplianceSearch** and **New-ComplianceSearchAction** cmdlets to search for and delete an email message from all mailboxes in your organization.
 This can help you find and remove potentially harmful or high-risk email, such as: